Is Painful Sex a Sign of Early Pregnancy?

 - Discharge: Unusual discharge in color, consistency or quantity can be a sign of infection.

-It’s important to note that painful intercourse during pregnancy can also be caused by hormonal changes, vaginal dryness, or changes in the position of the uterus.
-These causes are typically not harmful to the mother or the baby, but it’s still important to discuss any discomfort with your healthcare provider.
+Painful intercourse during pregnancy can also be caused by hormonal changes, vaginal dryness, or changes in the position of the uterus.
+These causes are typically not harmful to the mother or the baby, but it’s still important to discuss any severe pain or discomfort with your healthcare provider.

 Additionally, there are steps you can take to alleviate pain during intercourse, such as using lubrication, changing positions, or taking breaks as needed.
 Your healthcare provider can also provide guidance on safe and comfortable sexual activity during pregnancy.